 Never use someone else’s character without permission.
 This extends to showing an effect of your action on another player’s character without giving them a chance to respond, such as declaring that you threw a punch that knocked them out.
 This does not apply to ACTION statements made by command staff.

 Do not use ACTION statements unless you have been given prior permission.
 They are reserved for command staff and their delegates, and intended to convey the most important events of the game that may affect all players.

 Avoid taking actions or introducing elements that could affect the plot beyond your own character’s role in it without checking with command staff.
 While you are responsible for finding ways for your character to participate, please try to do so in ways that make sense within the context of the story.
 This can sometimes be a delicate balance to strike, but it’s always better to check with your department chief or the command staff if you are not certain about something you want to do.

 Please read the logs that your crewmates write, and reply with meaningful comments.
 This feedback is key to ensuring that people don’t feel like the effort they spend writing these logs is wasted by no one reading them.

-Atlantis is an uncensored sim, but scenes depicting physical intimacy should be kept somewhat classy.
+Our games are uncensored, but scenes depicting physical intimacy should be kept somewhat classy.
 When such a scene leans more towards a description of the mechanics of sex, rather than the emotional attachment and character development inherent in that scene, then it might be a better idea to mask those mechanics with some tasteful writing or simply cut them out all together and fade to black.